matthieuSolente/email-darkmode/README.md

     </style>
 <![endif]-->
 ```

+On top of that, Nicole Merlin reported to me Alex Robinson's discovery which he shared on twitter:(quote) "It turns out you can keep the vml fill transparent while satisfying the light/dark fill requirement. eg <v:rect fillcolor="#555555" opacity="0%">" .[See the message](https://twitter.com/AlexRob22358708/status/1490879213679050752)

 For more information on this read Nicole Merlin article : [Fixing Text Color Changes Inside VML](https://webdesign.tutsplus.com/tutorials/how-to-fix-outlook-dark-mode-problems--cms-37718)

 ### Buttons